pdietl/bash-arg-parse/README.md

     if [ -z "$whom" ]; then
-        echo "Santa is sad and alone since there is noohint: See the 'Note about fast-forwards' in 'git push --help' for details.
+        echo "Santa is sad and alone since there is noohint: See the 'Note about fast-forwards' in 'git push --help' for details. else
-~/git/other/bash-arg-parse$ git rebase origin/master
-First, rewinding head to replay your work on top of it...
-Applying: updates
-ne to greet.
-You are a monster."
-    else
         echo "Santa put $whom on his naughty list!" fi